roblabla/cargo-travis/README.md

 We suggest setting up a `index.html` in the root directory of documentation to redirect to the actual content.
 For this purpose we don't touch the root of the `gh-pages` branch (except to create the branch folders) and purposefully ignore `index.html` in the branch folders.
-An example `index.html` might look like this:
+You can opt out of this behaviour by passing `--clobber-index`.
+An `index.html` file might be created by using `cargo rustdoc -- -Z unstable-options --enable-index-page` (works only in rust nightly) or look like this:

 ```html
 <meta http-equiv="refresh" content="0; url=my_crate/index.html">